Theatre of Japan: Western plays in Japan

 Many classics of the western canon from Ancient Greek theatre, William Shakespeare, Fyodor Dostoevsky to Samuel Beckett are performed in Tokyo today.
 A large number of performances, perhaps as many as 3,000, are given each year, making Tokyo one of the world's leading theatrical centers.

 The opening of the replica of the Globe Theatre was celebrated by importing an entire British company to perform all of Shakespeare's historical plays, while other Tokyo theatres produced other Shakespearean plays including various new interpretations of Hamlet and King Lear.
 The Globe Theatre, located in Shin-Ōkubo in Tokyo, now belongs mostly to Johnny's Entertainment and the promotion of pop idols in the acting field.

 Yukio Ninagawa is an internationally known Japanese director and playwright who often turns to elements of Shakespeare for inspiration.
 In 1995 he performed the "Shakespeare Tenpo 12Nen", an interpretation of the wildly popular British theatre Shakespeare Condensed: all of Shakespeare's plays in two hours.
 Famous actors such as Natsuki Mari and Karawa Toshiaki were involved.

 Popular entertainment in Japan

+Musical Theatre

+Western-style musical theatre first came to Japan in 1911, with the opening of the Imperial Theatre, the first Western-style theatre in Japan.
+The theatre was demolished and rebuilt, with the second iteration opening in 1966.
+It is run by Toho.
+Major productions staged in the theatre include translated productions of Les Miserables (a West End replica) and Elisabeth (an original staging), two of Toho's biggest hits, as well as original musicals such as Lady Bess, Spy x Family, and SHIROH, a 2004 collaboration with Gekidan Shinkansen.
+In 2025, the theatre is being demolished, with a rebuilding set to open in 2030.

+In 1953, the Shiki Theatre Company formed.
+The company produces both Broadway replicas and original plays and musicals.

+Death Note, originally produced by Horipro and composed by Frank Wildhorn, has been one of the biggest successes for Japanese musicals internationally, largely due to the fame of its source material, a popular manga series.
+It has had several runs in South Korea.
+In 2024, it had its first English-language production in London.

+Umeda Arts Theatre, the Musicals of Japan Origin project, Meijiza, and other companies have also produced original musicals in Japan.

+Japan has also seen productions of musicals from South Korea, France, Austria, and other places around the world that have not had English-language productions.
+Elisabeth is the most famous of these.
+Others include Mozart!, Frankenstein (Lee and Wang), Smoke, Fan Letter, Mozart L'Opera Rock, and 1789: Les Amants de la Bastille.